babapooja/linkedin-clone/README.md

 ## Features
 1. SignUp: User can signup to this application by entering the required details on the signup form.
+This fetaure makes use of Firebase's login signup with email address and password authentication method.
 2. Login: Once user has signed up for the application, user can enter the minimal required details to access the applicaiton
 3. Create a Post: Once user lands on the homepage, user can enter the required details in the input box having placeholder 'Start your post' and then press Enter key to create a post.